How much does a DNA test cost?

 Many families opt to have children tested when a parent is diagnosed with the disease.
 Huntington’s rarely affects children in their teen years, but it does happen.
 Any of the diseases affected solely by inheritance are known as being 100% penetrant, as those who receive the gene associated to that condition will eventually suffer with it.
 Because many of these diseases require additional medical care, families may plan differently for the future if they know in advance.
 Planning ahead may allow for financial and care considerations.

-Many diseases can be the result of a combination of genes, lifestyle and behavior.
+Many diseases can be the result of a combination of genes, lifestyle and behaviour.
 Type II Diabetes is one of them.
 While sedentary lifestyle and poor diet contribute, there are active people eating healthily who also get type II Diabetes.
 Knowing in advance if a person carries genetic markers for the disease can help a person decide how he or she will live.
 For instance, taking extra precautions with dietary choices and maintaining a healthy weight may become a priority.
 Physicians who are aware of the genetic tendencies in the family can also help patients maintain healthier lifestyles.
 Early detection and developing an action plan can often make a difference to lifespan and quality of life for such individuals.

 How much does a DNA test cost for health?

 DNA testing for health and genetic diseases was previously cost-prohibitive for many people.
 Now, people who want to know what they may be at risk for can do so inexpensively.

 If you’re concerned that you’re currently suffering with a genetic disease, you can speak with your doctor who may arrange for you to be tested for free via the National Health Service (NHS).
 These types of genetic test can often help with diagnosing and treating a condition, however, genetic tests for diagnostic purposes can not be ordered online to take at home, and are not listed on DNA Testing Choice.